joshstevens19/simple-uniswap-sdk/README.md

 const ethereumAddress = '0xB1E6079212888f0bE0cf55874B2EB9d7a5e02cD9';

 const allowance = await tokenFactoryPublic.allowance(ethereumAddress);
 console.log(allowance);
 // '0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff';
 ```

 ### balanceOf

 This method will return the balance this user holds of this token.
-This always returned as a hex.
+This always returned as a hex and not formatted for you.

 ```ts
 async balanceOf(ethereumAddress: string): Promise<string>